Last updated on 2026-05-15

 - Exploration of multiple trades in the first year to help students find their best fit.

-- Focus on safety, rigging, and hoisting practices throughout the program.
+- Focus on essential skills such as safety, rigging, and blueprint reading.

 Career Options